-He then asked those who had worked for 5 years or more if they could come up with $1500 right then and absolutely no one had that amount.
-Around the same time, my boss was terminated and he had no money to go back home to his family after being a manager in a commercial bank over so many years, he had to resort to borrowing money from his co-workers to buy his plane ticket.
-That was when, I realized living paycheck to paycheck was a not a guarantee to be financially stable.
+He then asked those who had worked for 5 years or more if they could come up with $1,500 right then and absolutely no one had that amount.
+Around the same time, my boss was terminated and he had no money to go back home to his family.

-I didn't really have debt.
-I lived below my means and saved up $90,000 over the last 12 years.
-I invested all funds saved in a term deposit account, bought stocks and also invested in real estates.
+Over the last 12 years, I've lived below my means and saved up $90,000.
+I've invested in a term deposit account, bought stocks and also invested in real estate.
 So I have my investment diversified.
 I have also saved over $1,000 in my emergency account and every month interest return from my gratuity account goes into my emergency savings account.

 By abiding strictly to my monthly budget.
-This cut across Savings, phone bills, gas, tithe, my employees pay, Internet subscription, parents, clothing, and kids account.
+This cut across savings, phone bills, gas, tithe, my employees pay, internet subscription, parents, clothing, and kids account.
 I am also very disciplined in my spending.
-I plan my summer vacations well ahead of peak time.
+My summer vacations are planned well ahead of peak time.
 I shop the sale only whenever I am on vacation and still look elegant.

-How did you manage the days where you just wanted to go out and spend money?
+How do you manage the days where you just want to go out and spend money?

 I go into my miscellaneous account or clothing account.
 I do not get to buy clothing every month.

 What would be your money advice to your younger self?

 Start little by little to save.
 The journey of a thousand miles starts with one single step.
 Get your mind in the savings mode and continuous education by familiarizing with various investment options and following coaches like you on IG and Twitter.

 What savings goal are you aiming for right now?